pmnzt/appimage-manager/README.md

 ## Features
 - Scan directories for .AppImage files
-- Organize AppImages into ~/.appimages/<AppName>/
+- Organize AppImages into ~/.appimages/
 - Detect and use bundled icons, or fall back to a placeholder
 - Generate .desktop launchers and symlink them to the user applications directory
 - One-shot full setup with appimg setup-all
-- No external dependencies beyond standard GNU/Linux command-line tools (nixos-specific note)
+- No external dependencies beyond standard GNU/Linux command-line tools (see [nixos](#nixos-specific-note))

 [demo.webm](https://github.com/user-attachments/assets/83b701d4-d42c-4a87-9394-e87998a38d1f)